Kickskii/G15ae-Bible/The Plan Outline.md

-briefly glance over the parameters on the more curve section how to tune your gpu a few starter MPT profiles i have for you to use or mess around with
+briefly glance over the parameters on the more curve section how to tune your gpu a few starter MPT profiles i have for you to use or mess around with how to recover if windows will not boot after applying MPT profile reboot a few times and windwos will ask about startup variables boot to safe mode and delete sppt

 moreclocktool: why you dont exactly need adrenaline software but have it anyways what you should and shouldnt change